English Teacher Training in Galway, Ireland

 I think the best feedback of all comes from teachers who have already completed a post graduate diploma in teaching, such as the PGCE in the UK, the PGDE in Ireland, or the CAP in Spain – without exception, these teachers all say that they wish they had completed the CELTA prior to their training in state schools as they always say they would have been much more prepared for the course with the CELTA under their belt.

-For people wanting to take the CELTA or Delta course, what are the benefits of training in Galway?
+For people wanting to take the CELTA course, what are the benefits of training in Galway?
 Why do candidates choose Galway as a location for their training?

 Galway is a small city so candidates can reach the college easily, often on foot, so there is little travel time needed.
 At the weekend, candidates take off to the Aran Islands, Connemara, Clare or some other beautiful spots nearby and have a good break experiencing the West!

-Apart from locally, where do your CELTA and Delta graduates tend to find work after their courses?
+Apart from locally, where do your CELTA graduates tend to find work after their courses?

 There is a huge demand in the Middle East so some graduates go there to gain some experience and earn tax free salaries!
 China has also huge demand and we often get requests from schools there looking for teachers, South Korea too.
 South America is also a popular destination for many teachers.